cfranco92/SCRUM_COURSE/README.md

 The decisions of the product owner are reflected in the content and in the prioritization of the product list.
 No one can force the development team to work based on a different set of requirements.
+---

+## The role of the Scrum master
+He is responsible for promoting and supporting Scrum by helping everyone understand Scrum's theory, practices, rules and values.

+The Scrum master is a leader who is at the service of the Scrum team.

+It helps people outside the Scrum team to understand which interactions with the Scrum team can be useful and wich not.

+### crum master service to the product owner
+* Ensure thath the objective, scope and mastery of the product are understood by everyone in the Scrum team in the best possible way.
+* Facilitate Scrum events as required or needed.

+### Scrum master service to the development team
+* Guide the development team in being self-organized and multifunctional.
+* Help the develpment team create high value products.
+* Remove impediments to the progress of the development team.

+### The Scrum master service to the organization
+* Lead and guide the organization in the adoption of Scrum.
+* Work with other Scrum Masters to increase the effectiveness of the Scrum application in the organization.
+---